shardeum/json-rpc-server/README.md

 The RPC URL for using Metamask with Remix IDE and for running scripts is <http://localhost:port> (default: <http://localhost:8080>)

 If you are contributing to this project, use Shardeum server to create the network.
 You can find more details [here](https://github.com/shardeum/shardeum)

+## Running Tests

+There are two ways to set up the testing environment for the JSON RPC Server: Manual setup and using a Bash script.

+### Setting Up the Test Environment Manually

+Follow these steps to set up your local environment for testing:

+1. Run the Shardeum network locally (find instructions in the [Shardeum Readme.md](https://github.com/shardeum/shardeum/blob/dev/README.md) file).
+2. Once your network is running, visit `localhost:4000/cycleinfo/1` to see your network's details.
+3. Wait until the network enters processing mode, which happens when the active nodes in the network equals the minimum amount of nodes required (usually around cycle counter 12-14).
+4. Once the network is in processing mode, start the JSON RPC server with `npm run start`.
+5. Open a new terminal tab and run the tests with `npm run test` to see the test results.

+### Using the Bash Script

+The Bash script simplifies the process of setting up the test environment.
+It's particularly useful if you haven't already configured the Shardeum network and the JSON RPC server locally, though it can also be used if you have.
+The script will manage both situations and execute the tests for you.

+To run the script:

+1. Clone and set up the JSON RPC Server locally.
+2. Navigate to the root of the project: `cd json-rpc-server`.
+3. Execute the script:
+    - Run `npm local:test ~/root/path/to/your/shardeum/project` - If you already have a the Shardeum repo installed locally.
+    - Run `npm local:test` - If you'd prefer the script to set one up for you.
+    - The script will creat a test environment path `/.test` and set up the Shardeum network there.
+4. It will then start a network of 10 nodes along with the JSON RPC server, and finally run the test suite.
+5. Tests involving transactions on the network will fail if your local network has fewer than 5 active nodes.
+To address this, you can increase the wait time in the script to more than 10 minutes.
+This will give the network sufficient time to reach processing mode with at least 5 active nodes.

+A test account with a hardcoded private key is provided in the tests, ensuring that your tests should pass without any extra configuration.

+> For detailed information about the tests, check the test files located in `src/__tests__`.
+Each test file contains specific tests for different parts of the JSON-RPC methods.

 ## Cleanup